 Cumulative presentations – after a subject area has been taught, you could task students with creating a presentation so you can see their thoughts and understanding.

-Sometimes there isn’t really a clear line between formative and summative assessment and they can be done in very similar ways.
+Sometimes there isn’t really a clear line between formative and summative assessment.
+They can be done in very similar ways.

 The main difference between the two, however, is that formative assessment is part of the instructional process and helps you inform changes for your teaching methods.
 Summative assessment helps see where students are at in their learning.

-Ultimately, both assessment types are important to a students’ learning progress and both look to help students with an end result – improving their understanding and helping them succeed.
+Ultimately, both assessment types are important to a student’s learning progress.
+Both look to help students with an end result – improving their understanding and helping them succeed.

 It could be said, though, that you should spend as much time on formative assessment as summative.
 Both are really valuable for students’ success with their progress and understanding.

-With both methods, you can help your students succeed, as well as get insights into their progress and where they are with targets or learning goals.
+With both methods, you can help your students succeed and gain insights into their progress and where they are with targets or learning goals.
 This is why your school’s learning program should consider both, in addition to any other strategies you may use.